-Permeate, which is also called dairy products solids, is a high-lactose dairy ingredient produced through the removal of protein and other solids from milk or whey via physical separation techniques.
-Permeates have a minimum of 76 percent lactose, a maximum of 14 percent ash and typically between 2-7% protein.
+Dairy permeate, which includes whey permeate powder and milk permeate powder, is a high-lactose ingredient produced through the removal of protein and other solids from milk or whey via physical separation techniques.
+Sometimes also called dairy products solids, dairy permeates have a minimum of 76 percent lactose, a maximum of 14 percent ash and typically between 2-7% protein.